-- senior colleagues, who hold joint appointments in the candidate's interdisciplinary program and the Provost will consult.
-The Provost will then name up to three faculty contributing to the interdisciplinary program from departments participating in the program who will be invited to participate as "senior colleagues". - g.
-Normally, the director of the interdisciplinary program will be one of the senior colleagues participating in the evaluation process.
-Normally, the chairs of the lead and non-lead department will be two of the senior colleagues participating in the evaluation process. - h.
-At least one week prior to the file closing date (see 3.7.3), each senior departmental colleague (see 3.7.3 d, e, f, and g) submits a letter to the department chair evaluating the faculty member's performance in each of the three criteria (see 3.5).
-The senior colleague will write a carefully considered and thorough evaluation, giving specific evidence in support of his/her assessments of the candidate.
-For each criterion, the faculty member will provide a summative assessment evaluating the candidate's performance as outstanding, excellent, good, fair, or poor.
-Prior to the senior colleague's submission of the letter to the department chair, the candidate will have the opportunity to review the submission for the purpose of offering corrections to factual errors, such as erroneous quotes of statements from the candidate's personal statement, course titles, the dates, numbers, and titles of presentations or other professional activity and/or college service.
-The candidate will indicate that this meeting has taken place with his/her dated signature at the bottom of the final version of the senior colleague's letter.
-In the case of a joint departmental appointment, the department chair of the candidate's lead department is responsible for oversight of the evaluation process.
-In the case of a joint appointment to a department and a program, the department chair of the candidate's department will serve as the department chair responsible for oversight of the evaluation process.
-The chair of the department (see 3.3.3) will carefully review and consider the comments of senior colleagues when writing his/her letter evaluating the candidate.
-In the case of joint appointments, the director of the interdisciplinary program or the chair of the non-lead department will write a second summative letter.
-The director of the interdisciplinary program or the chair of the non-lead department will take into consideration the comments of senior colleagues within his/her program or department when he/she writes the letter evaluating the candidate.
-The lead department chair, or in the case of joint appointments the lead department chair and either the non-lead department chair or the director of the interdisciplinary program, will meet with the candidate for the purpose of discussing the letter, and for example, correct any factual errors that may be present in the letter.
+- k.
+Written evaluation from peers inside or outside of the College concerning any of the three criteria may be requested by the candidate, the candidate's department chair(s), interdisciplinary program director and/or the provost.
+Letters from untenured junior colleagues in the candidate's department or interdisciplinary program are normally not included in the tenure evaluation file.
+The candidate may petition the provost for an exception to this rule. - I. At least two weeks prior to the closing date, all evaluators (see 3.7.3 g), will review the candidate's tenure evaluation file and meet together, either in person or via teleconference, to discuss the candidate's record. - m.
+At least one week prior to the file closing date (see 3.7.3), each evaluator (see 3.7.3 g) will submit a letter to the (lead) department chair evaluating the faculty member's performance in each of the three criteria.
+The evaluator will write a carefully considered and thorough evaluation, giving specific evidence in support of their assessments of the candidate.
+For each criterion, the evaluator will provide a summative assessment evaluating the candidate's performance as outstanding, excellent, good, fair, or poor.
+Prior to the evaluator's submission of the letter to the department chair. the candidate will have the opportunity to meet with the evaluator and review the letter for the purpose of offering corrections to factual errors, such as erroneous quotes of statements from the candidate's personal statement, course titles, the dates, numbers, and titles of presentations or other professional activity and/or college service.
+The candidate will indicate that this meeting has taken place with their dated signature at the bottom of the final version of the evaluator's letter.
+The chair of the candidate's (lead) department (see 3.1.3) will carefully review and consider the comments of evaluators when writing their summative tenure evaluation letter.
+The (lead) department chair will meet with the candidate for the purpose of discussing the letter and for correcting any factual errors that may be present in the letter.
 The candidate will sign the final version of the chair's letter indicating that the meeting has occurred.
-Evaluation letters from senior departmental colleagues and the department chair must include recommendations concerning the granting of tenure. - i.
-A minimum of three and a maximum of five senior colleagues (including the chair) (see 3.7.3 d) will observe one of the candidate's classes prior to the tenure review following the procedures outlined in 3.7 (excluding observations conducted for the second-year or third-year reviews).
-The observers will be selected by the candidate and chair in conversation with other senior colleagues.
-[Approved by the Board of Trustees, January 2021] - j.
-The candidate will prepare a personal statement addressing each of the three criteria (see 3.5) that includes planned future contributions to the College if tenure is granted.
+Letters from evaluators and the department chair must include recommendations for or against the granting of tenure. - n.
+The timeline presented below outlines the sequencing of actions to be taken by the evaluators with respect to the tenure file as they fulfill their responsibilities in the tenure evaluation process, referenced to the file closing date.